 Container gardening is a great way to grow your own plants at home, even without a yard to do so.
 This is an informative beginner’s guide to vegetable container gardening so you can get started this spring.

-We have partnered with Renee’s Garden to provide you with quality seeds and resources.
+We have partnered with Renee’s Garden to provide quality seeds, supplies, and resources.

 Many of you live in apartments, condos, and other urban spaces without yards.
 But that doesn’t mean you can’t grow your own edible garden!
-A patio, a balcony, deck, or even a rooftop will work well for gardening with pots.
+A patio, a balcony, a deck, or even a rooftop will work well for gardening in pots.

-Containers are great for small spaces.
-Other advantages are that you can move them around easily and because they’re raised off the ground, there isn’t a lot of bending over on your part.
+Containers are a great option for small spaces.
+Other advantages are that you can move them around easily, and because they’re raised off the ground, there isn’t much bending over on your part.

-There are so many wonderful vegetable varieties on the market now which stay compact yet yield high quantities.
+So many wonderful vegetable varieties are on the market now that stay compact yet yield high quantities.
 Vegetable gardening in containers is fun and easy to do.
-If you grow yours from seed it’s cost-effective, as well as rewarding.
+If you grow yours from seed, it’s cost-effective and rewarding.

 Vegetable Gardening in Containers

-Vegetable container gardening is easy to do once you create an organic foundation for your plants.
-We are big proponents of organic gardening here at Joy Us garden and we hope you are too.
+Vegetable container gardening is easy once you create an organic foundation for your plants.
+We are big proponents of organic gardening here at Joy Us garden, and we hope you are too.

-Since your vegetables are growing in containers and not on the earth, they may require a bit of extra care and attention when it comes to maintenance.
+Since your vegetables are growing in containers and not in the earth, they may require extra care and attention when it comes to maintenance.

 Containers can only provide water and soil if the gardener is there to do it.
 The things to consider when creating a vegetable container garden are simple: